sjholton/Kulkarni-Group-Handbook/Tips and Tricks .md

 - folder organization
 - reading papers and organizing lit
 - presentation tips, how to do a lit review
+- use [queue wait times](https://my.nersc.gov/queuewaittimes.php) for submitting jobs on cori.

 ### Sticking points
 - vasp scripts crashing (check header is correct, use debug queue, fix environment variable, make sure modules are loaded)